TheoWolf/databrary/docs/Smoketest-and-Prod--Build-and-Run.md

   - rollback plan for complex deploys should be to prepare a branch with the changes ready, including any extra db migrations to undo, in a prepared PR
-  - example ssh + sudo:
-      - ssh -t  \<NETID\>@smoketest "sudo -i -u build sh -c '/home/build/databrary/stage-pull-migrate-build.sh'"   \# -t to enter password for sudo; sh -c to be able to enter a sequence of commands
   - watch terminal for output for now, eventually Jenkins will record log output
   - periodically, run the following to clear out stale disconnected tmux